JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### Zeit Now

 [Zeit](https://zeit.co/now) is an interesting option.
 You just type `now` in your terminal, and it takes care of deploying your application.
 There is a free version with limitations, and the paid version is more powerful.
-You simply forget that there’s a server, you just deploy the app.
+You simply forget that there's a server, you just deploy the app.

 #### Nanobox